 On a less porous surface, wiping up a spill is easy.
 But with stone, all you’re going to do is spread the liquid around and create stains.
 Instead, blot with paper towels then use a clean cloth and a weight to continue drawing the liquid out of the stone’s pores.
 Finish up by cleaning with a mild soap and thoroughly rinsing the area.

 Wipe counters regularly.
 Don’t let water or colored liquids remain on the surface, and never use harsh or acidic chemical cleaners.
 You can use a mild dish soap to clean greasy residue but always rinse well with plain water.
 If you have moldy grout, use diluted bleach solutions to alleviate the issue.

 Many professional cleaning companies and stone retailers offer cleaning products made specifically for stone.
 Chet’s Cleaning Service offers a selection of great products that are safe and effective for food handling surfaces.
 We also offer eco-friendly options.

 Maintaining the seal on your natural stone surfaces is crucial to their enduring beauty.
 If any accidental spills or difficult to remove substances occurred since the original sealing, a re-seal should remove as much of the stain as possible.
 Sealing every year or so is best accomplished by a professional stone cleaning and sealing service as the process can be involved and messy.

 By knowing the type of stone you have and taking precautions against stains and damage, you can enjoy your luxurious natural stone for a long time to come.

-If you’re ready to have your stone counters, backsplashes, shower enclosures and floors brought back to their best condition, call Chet’s Cleaning Service today.
+If you’re ready to have your stone counters, backsplashes, shower enclosures and floors brought back to their best condition, contact Chet’s Cleaning today.
 We guarantee 100 percent satisfaction.